My Sister is Succeeding

 MY VOICE

-My Sister is Succeeding creates a space for youth to hone their written and spoken communication, see themselves and their experiences in literary works, explore issues that challenge them to think critically, and practice articulating their thoughts.
+My Sister is Succeeding creates a space for youth to hone their written and spoken communication, see the representation of different cultures and similar shared experiences in literary works, explore issues that challenge them to think critically, and practice articulating their thoughts.

 MY PATH